rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **How it's going:** we have milestones that represent individual units of work for the near term that each make progress towards a solution, we have Rust contributors who have agreed to help with the units of work that we have identified, and we have completed some of our milestones.

 **Details:** We have fixed a few (some long standing) soundness bugs.
-Some of them were easy to fix, which was suprising considering how long they were open.
+Some of them were easy to fix, which was surprising considering how long they were open.

 Working on soundness bugs has a high entry cost, as most work requires either a deeper understanding of the type system or it requires spending a significant amount of time on major refactorings.
 The work is now being done by existing contributors.

 An existing Rust contributor who works on fuzzing for ICEs started fuzzing for soundness bugs.
 Mentoring capabilities are sufficient, considering the lack of mentees.

-**Regarding prioritization and focus:** We're mostly addressing technical debt or miri work, and letting soundness bug fixes fall out of that work instead of targetting soundness directly.
+**Regarding prioritization and focus:** We're mostly addressing technical debt or miri work, and letting soundness bug fixes fall out of that work instead of targeting soundness directly.

 Some soundness bugs are notoriously hard to fix, or even impossible in the current compiler.